Atmospheric & Topographic Correction (ATCOR)

 ATCOR 2 - Correction of Flat Terrain

-Processing of bands consists of the total signal at the sensor by path radiance, reflected radiation from the viewed pixel and radiation from the neighborhood (topological space).
-The atmospheric condition such as water vapor content, aerosol type and visibility for a scene can be estimated with the SPECTRA module, followed by surface reflectance spectrum of the primary area in the scene which can be viewed as a function of the selected atmospheric parameters.
+Processing of bands consists of the total signal at the sensor by path radiance, reflected radiation from the viewed pixel, and radiation from the neighborhood (topological space).
+The atmospheric condition such as water vapor content, aerosol type, and visibility for a scene can be estimated with the SPECTRA module, followed by the surface reflectance spectrum of the primary area in the scene which can be viewed as a function of the selected atmospheric parameters.

 Schematic sketch of radiation components for a flat terrain

-Processing of bands by path radiance emitted by the atmosphere between ground and sensor, emitted ground radiance (temperature and Emissivity) and reflected downwelling thermal atmosphere flux.
-Scattered radiation from the neighborhood is usually neglected in the thermal region due to the scattering efficiency of atmosphere decreases strongly with wavelength.
+Processing of bands by path radiance emitted by the atmosphere between ground and sensor emitted ground radiance (temperature and Emissivity), and reflected downwelling thermal atmosphere flux.
+Scattered radiation from the neighborhood is usually neglected in the thermal region due to the scattering efficiency of the atmosphere decreases strongly with wavelength.